Twitter is has a massive audience, making it a great platform for advertising products and services, or sharing your content.

-The more exposure that your posts get (such as likes, comments, mentions, and retweets), the higher your search engine rankings will be.
+The more exposure your posts get (such as likes, comments, mentions, and retweets), the higher your search engine rankings will be.

 That’s because Google uses social signs to recognize certain web pages and brands.

 It’s all about gaining exposure and attention.
-Start out by promoting your account, your tweets, and your tags (sometimes known as trends).
+Start by promoting your account, your tweets, and your tags (sometimes known as trends).

 Use targeted keywords on Twitter just like you do on your web pages and blog content.
 Google will recognize the keywords associated with your brand on Twitter, too.